CesiumGS/3d-tiles-samples/glTF/EXT_structural_metadata/FeatureIdTextureAndPropertyTable/README.md

 # Feature ID Texture And Property Table

-This sample demonstrates usage of the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension for storing feature IDs and properties associated with the surface of a primitive, using a feature ID texture, and the [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension for storing a property table with metadata that is looked up based on the feature IDs.
+This sample demonstrates usage of the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension for storing feature IDs that are associated with the surface of a primitive, using a feature ID texture, and the [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension for storing a property table with metadata that is looked up based on the feature IDs.

 The sample contains a glTF asset with a single mesh primitive.
 The mesh primitive consists of a quad (the unit square), formed by 2 triangles.
 The vertices in this mesh primitive have the usual `POSITION`, `NORMAL`, and `TEXCOORD_0` vertex attributes.